-To receive financial assistance, students who are classified by the Graduate College as non-degree students and who are also pursuing Professional Education certification must be enrolled in a required program for elementary or secondary teacher certification or recertification in Oklahoma (must be required to teach); and be enrolled in at least six hours in the fall or spring semesters or three hours in the summer term.
+To receive financial assistance, students who are classified as nondegree students and who are also pursuing Professional Education certification must be enrolled in a required program for certification or recertification in elementary or secondary teaching in Oklahoma and be enrolled in at least six hours.

-Professional Education students are eligible to apply for consideration in Federal Work-Study and Direct Loans (Subsidized and Unsubsidized).
+Professional Education students are eligible to apply for consideration in Federal Work-Study and Direct Loans.
 Due to the unique nature of the Professional Education program, students are encouraged to schedule an appointment with a financial aid counselor to discuss the required documentation needed for financial aid eligibility.